vlloic/Introduction/README.md

-# Welcome to my GIt
+# Welcome to my Git

 I'm a data enthusiast essentially using Python.